sipb/dormdigest-backend/docs/dev_onboard.md

   * Backend:
     * `git pull`
   * Frontend:
+    * **FOR TESTING SERVER:**
       * Because XVM doesn't support node 18 properly, whenever you want to run a new build in production, you will need to build it locally with `npm run build` and then secure copy the build files onto the server.
 An example command is:
       * `scp -r ~/Documents/SIPB/dormdigest-frontend/build/* root@dormdigest.xvm.mit.edu:/home/dorm/dormdigest-frontend/build/`
+    * **FOR PRODUCTION SERVER:**
+      * With the production server, you can just build the frontend files directly
+      * `npm run build`
 7. Get dormdigest running again
   * Backend:
     * `run.sh`